What Is Workers' Comp Insurance?

 • Prior coverage details

-• Subcontractor certificates (if you use subcontractors, some states require proof they carry their own coverage)
+• Subcontractor certificates (some states require proof that subcontractors carry their own coverage)

 3. 3